msali123/10DaysofSolidity/README.md

 Added a contructor that will take an argument as a ``_supply`` and will set that amount to our state level variable ``supply``.

 Added a test case to check our ``totalSupply()`` function & you know what???
 That passed :D

+# Day8:

+Commit Hash(dec261aaf937fc07fdd4a2f8f9763e31ebb19573)

+Added a test to check our ``transfer()`` function running,

+   * Tested with amount greater than the tokens available.
+   * Tested with amount less than or equals the token available at senders address.

+Added another test cases to check our ``balanceOf()`` function.